teo-tsirpanis/Farkle/docs/choosing-a-parser.md

 ### Parsing speed

 This is quite the controversial topic.
 Farkle was made with performance in mind, lots of time has been invested to increase it, and it's getting faster with each release.
-[Its performance is compared][Farkle-benchmarks] against the other two libraries by parsing a 74KB JSON file with Chiron (which uses FParsec), Farkle and FsLexYacc.
+[Its performance is benchmarked][Farkle-benchmarks] against the other two libraries by parsing JSON files of various sizes (185 bytes, 3.72 KB and 73.3 KB) with [Chiron] (which uses FParsec), Farkle and FsLexYacc.
+In all three cases, Farkle was shown to be faster and allocating less memory than the other two libraries.

-On such a big file, Farkle was shown to be faster than the other two libraries, but on very small JSON files, FParsec was winning.
-FsLexYacc was in both cases the slowest of the three.
+Still, Farkle's performance is not a finished business and more improvements are planned for future releases.

 > __Note:__ FParsec comes in another flavor called "Big Data Edition" which uses unsafe code for increased performance.
 The performance of that alternative edition was not taken into account because it only targets the .NET Framework.